LucasIrineu/water-gas-measure-reading/README.md

     🔐 Implement more validation and new features.
     🧪 Expand test coverage with Jest.

+🔧 Installation Instructions
+    Step 1: Install Dependencies

+    You need to install dependencies for both the backend and frontend.

+        Navigate to the back-end directory and run:

+        bash

+    cd back-end
+    npm install

+    Navigate to the front-end directory and run:

+    bash

+        cd ../front-end
+        npm install

+    Step 2: Run the Project

+    Once dependencies are installed, you can start the entire system using Docker.

+        Make sure you are in the back-end directory:

+        bash

+    cd ../back-end

+    Start the application using Docker Compose:

+    bash

+        docker compose up

+    Note: Make sure that MySQL Workbench or any other MySQL instance is not running on your machine to avoid port conflicts with the MySQL container.

 🔗 Feel free to explore the code, contribute, and send suggestions!